e-erfani/Aerosol_Aware_LES_to_Study_Sc_Clouds/README.md

 - See the beginning of each code for the required Python3 libraries.

 ### The analyses are featured in:
-Erfani, E., Blossey, P., Wood, R., Mohrmann, J., Doherty, S. J., Wyant, M., & Kuan-Ting, O. (2022).
+Erfani, E., Blossey, P., Wood, R., Mohrmann, J., Doherty, S. J., Wyant, M., & O, K. (2022).
 Simulating aerosol lifecycle impacts on the subtropical stratocumulus-to-cumulus transition using large-eddy simulations.
 Journal of Geophysical Research: Atmospheres, 127, e2022JD037258. https://doi.org/10.1029/2022JD037258